Past Projects > DJ Squid Viscus

 In addition, EDM fans don’t really like classic rock.
 Thus, my mixes are virtually assured to be despised by all audiences.
 Why do I do it?
 Who knows.
 I just can’t help myself.
 But DJ Squid Viscus tracks always worked well in the camper.
 People would line up 15 feet deep, all the way to the fire pit for a chance to get in on the fun!

 The camper has since been sold and the parties will continue in a restored school bus RV… affectionately named the “Gay Deer Hunter Sex Wagon” by Newt Skink (of course).
 Whether I create new mixes for the bus parties will depend upon my level of inspiration.
 The following tracks represent the best I can offer from the Camper Rave era.
-You can also get all of the DJ Squid Viscus material on a FREE download album called Bootleg Remixes, Mashups, & Sound Collages.
+You can also hear DJ Squid Viscus material on Bootleg Remixes, Mashups, & Sound Collages at Soundcloud.

 MP3 bit rate: 128 kbps.